INSTALLING YOUR PRESETS

 Congratulations!
 You just imported your presets into Lightroom, yayyyy!!

 To import .xmp files into the Lightroom CC mobile app, you need to have the Lightroom CC desktop app installed on your desktop computer or laptop.
-As of January 2019, you need to import the presets into the desktop Lightroom CC first, and then they will sync to your mobile app via the Adobe creative cloud.
+You need to import the presets into the desktop Lightroom CC first, and then they will sync to your mobile app via the Adobe creative cloud.

 NOTE: Lightroom CC is a different desktop application than Lightroom Classic CC, Adobe explains the difference at the bottom of the web page here.
 You can also watch this video that details the differences, as well.